norman/friendly_id/Guide.md

     rake friendly_id:redo_slugs MODEL=User

-This feature exists largely to improve the performance of URL generation, the part of Rails where FriendlyId has the biggest performance impact.
-FriendlyId never queries against this column, so it's not necessary to add an index on it unless your application does.
+FriendlyId will also query against the cache column if it's available, which can significantly improve the performance of many queries, particularly when passing an array of friendly ids to #find.

-Two warnings when using this feature:
+A few warnings when using this feature:

-*DO NOT* forget to redo the slugs, or else this feature will not work!
+* *DO NOT* forget to redo the slugs, or else this feature will not work!

-Also, this feature uses `attr_protected` to protect the `cached_slug` column, unless you have already invoked `attr_accessible`.
-So if you wish to use `attr_accessible`, you must invoke it BEFORE you invoke `has_friendly_id` in your class.
+* This feature uses `attr_protected` to protect the `cached_slug` column, unless you have already invoked `attr_accessible`.
+If you wish to use `attr_accessible`, you must invoke it BEFORE you invoke `has_friendly_id` in your class.
+* FriendlyId can not query against the slug cache when you pass a :scope argument to #find.
+Try to avoid passing an array of friendly id's and a scope to #find, as this will result in weak performance.

 ### Using a custom column name